Konamiman/RookieDrive-FDD-ROM/README.md

 Then burn `rookiefdd.rom` in your Rookie Drive and you're all set.

+Alternatively, under Linux and WSL you can use the `build.sh` script to generate all the possible variants (with/without inverted CTRL key, disabling other kernels by default, and using the alternative Z80 ports) inside a `bin` directory.

 ## Extra features

 This ROM adds a few extra features to what a standard DiskROM offers, some of them depend on the variant used.